Das-Kollektiv/tdme2/documentation/guixml-documentation.md

 ![LOGO](https://raw.githubusercontent.com/andreasdr/tdme2/master/resources/github/tdme2-logo.png)

 This is a documentation of supported TDME2-GUI XML elements and their attributes.
-This document is WIP.
+This document is WIP (It misses effects, some more descriptions and maybe even some graphical presentation).

 # 1. Primitive nodes